leafo/lapis/docs/moon_getting_started.md

 You are free to add as many as you like by calling `@before_filter` multiple times.
 They will be run in the order they are registered.

-If a before filter calls the `@write` method then the action will be canceled.
+If a before filter calls the `@write` method then the action will be cancelled.
 For example we can cancel the action and redirect to another page if some condition is not met: